May 14, 2015

 Benefit = (eventual movement size – current movement size) * advancement period

 For example, suppose the movement currently has 10,000 people in it, is growing at 10 people per day, and is projected to reach an eventual size of 100,000 people.
 Then an intervention which gains 10 extra new members beyond what would have happened anyway for the movement accelerates the process by a day, so long as it also advances the background awareness of the movement at the same rate.
 This means the value of this advancement is the same as the direct work produced by 90,000 people in the movement for a day – which is the same as one person for 250 years.
-So the value of just one person joining can be estimated as having their future direct work for around 25 years.
+So the value of just one person joining can be estimated as their future direct work for around 25 years.

 Some caveats.
 A person being worth about 25 years seems reasonable, but this is a bit of a coincidence of the numbers.
 The value is quite sensitive to eventual movement size.
 If the movement will only reach 20,000 people, each person added only equates to 2.5 years of direct work.
 If it will reach 10 million, each person added (while it’s currently only 10,000 people) produces a whopping 2,500 years of direct work, because they pull forward the future hump of the distribution by a macroscopic amount.
 Uncertainty about eventual movement size will complicate this, but much of the expected value may be driven by scenarios where the movement gets very large, if these are realistic.
 In practice interventions won’t advance all parts of the awareness process equally, so just counting new members is likely to overestimate the value (though probably by less than an order of magnitude).
 And if we value direct work differently at different times (or differently according to how much has been done), that would change the analysis, most likely in the direction of making direct work better relative to movement building.

-For these scenarios it seems that movement growth can compare very favourably to direct work, and that Publicity is often better than Advocacy.
+For these scenarios it seems that movement growth can compare very favorably to direct work, and that Publicity is often better than Advocacy.
 The major exceptions are when the movement has already done most of its growth, or if the movement is simply never expected to get large.

 The Controversy scenario in some ways admits a similar analysis.
 Treating the eventual size of the movement as known and fixed, we can estimate how good accelerating movement growth is in terms of direct work.
 But an important difference is that we may be able to affect the eventual size of the movement.
 In Saturation and Acceptance, movement growth can be very important, and it is generally worthwhile to speed it up as much as possible by whatever means are most effective.
 In Controversy, long-term stability is achieved when everyone knows about the movement but people have different opinions about it.
 It may be possible to change this eventual distribution of opinions, and this could have a large effect.

-For example suppose we have a movement of 10,000 people growing at 10 people per day, and projected to reach a size of one million people.
+For example, suppose we have a movement of 10,000 people growing at 10 people per day, and projected to reach a size of one million people.
 Suppose there is an opportunity which would bring in 300 new people – accelerating growth by a month – but by being controversial, reduce the pool of people interested by 1%.
 At the current movement size, putting off 1% is just 100 people, so attracting an additional 300 seems like a great deal.
 But if the change persists and affects the stable level, this would be reduced by 10,000.
 Projecting twenty years past the plateau of movement size, the intervention will destroy more than twice as much direct work as it creates in this model.

-Since we hypothesise that a major driver of improving inclination towards the movement is having lots of people with high inclination and few people who are opposed, in Controversy it may be more important to focus on improving inclination towards the movement as a first priority, and raising awareness only as a second priority.
+Since we hypothesize that a major driver of improving inclination towards the movement is having lots of people with high inclination and few people who are opposed, in Controversy it may be more important to focus on improving inclination towards the movement as a first priority, and raising awareness only as a second priority.
 Advocacy is probably a preferable intervention to Publicity.

 Figure 10: Distribution of level of inclination in a population of 1 billion people